pen-lang/pen/doc/src/guides/concurrency-and-parallelism.md

 ### Data parallelism

-To run the same computation against many pieces of the same kind of data, you can use recursion and the `go` function.
+To run the same computation against many values of the same type, you can use recursion and the `go` function.

 ```pen
 computeMany = \(xs [number]) [number] {